Using cascading Bloom filters to improve the memory usage for de Brujin graphs: Abstract

 \section{Abstract}

 De Brujin graphs are widely used in bioinformatics for processing next-generation sequencing data.
 Due to a very large size of NGS datasets, it is essential to represent de Bruijn graphs compactly, and several approaches to this problem have been proposed recently.
-In this note, we show how to reduce the memory required by the algorithm of \cite{DBLP:conf/wabi/ChikhiR12} that represents de Brujin graphs using Bloom filters.
-Our method requires 25\% to 42\% less memory with respect to the method of \cite{DBLP:conf/wabi/ChikhiR12}, with only insignificant increase in pre-processing and query times.
+In this work, we show how to reduce the memory required by the algorithm of \cite{DBLP:conf/wabi/ChikhiR12} that represents de Brujin graphs using Bloom filters.
+Our method requires 30\% to 40\% less memory with respect to the method of \cite{DBLP:conf/wabi/ChikhiR12}, with insignificant impact to construction time.
+At the same time, our experiments showed a better query time compared to \cite{DBLP:conf/wabi/ChikhiR12}.
+This is, to our knowledge, the best \emph{practical} representation for de Bruijn graphs.